Josh Pastner: Early and personal life

 Pastner knew he wanted to be a coach since he was in the 5th grade.
 By the age of 13 he was publishing the Josh Pastner Scouting Report of local high school talent in the Houston area.
 At the age of 16, the Houston Hoops AAU summer squad was turned over to Pastner by his father, his first job as a head coach.
 While an AAU coach, Pastner coached future NBA players such as Emeka Okafor, T. J. Ford and Daniel Gibson.

-He married Kerri (née Lamas) in 2009, and has a stepson, Ethan, three daughters, Payten, Kamryn, Harper, and one son, Cason and one brother, Austin.
+He married Kerri (née Lamas) in 2009, and has a stepson, Ethan, three daughters, Payten, Kamryn, Harper, and one son, Cason and one sister, Courtney, and one brother, Austin.

 College

 Pastner attended the University of Arizona, and was a walk-on freshman on its 1997 NCAA championship basketball team.
 Pastner finished his degree in only two and a half years, taking as many as 33 units per semester.
 He earned his bachelor's degree in Family Studies from Arizona in December 1998.
 He finished his master's degree in Teaching and Teacher Education in December 1999, and then began work on his doctorate and started his coaching career in 2000 as a graduate-assistant under Lute Olson at Arizona.
 He was named Academic All-Pac-10 second team as a senior in 2000.
 He played for the Wildcats for four years under Olson.